 My Conservation Research

-My research focuses on ways to connect the international conservation community with local people in biodiversity hotspots, particularly Madagascar.
-Some of my research includes:
+From 2019 to 2022, I completed an M.A. in Conservation Biology through the Project Dragonfly Global Field Program at Miami University of Ohio.
+My graduate research focused on ways to connect the international conservation community with local people in biodiversity hotspots, particularly Madagascar.
+Recent research includes:

 • Conservation content about lemurs on zoo websites